-Bug Triaging Using Data Reduction Techniques
+Bug Classification System Using Data Reduction Techniques

-Monika Dangore, Ekta Dhurmekar, Joyce Silvera, Meghna Suri.
+Monika Dangore, Joyce Silvera, Ekta Dhurmekar, Meghna Suri

 Project guide, Department of Computer Engineering, DR.DY.PATIL SCHOOL OF ENGINEERING, Pune, India.
-B.E.
 Student, Department of Computer Engineering, DR.DY.PATIL SCHOOL OF ENGINEERING, Pune, India.
-B.E.
 Student, Department of Computer Engineering, DR.DY.PATIL SCHOOL OF ENGINEERING, Pune, India.
-B.E.
 Student, Department of Computer Engineering, DR.DY.PATIL SCHOOL OF ENGINEERING, Pune, India.

-ABSTRACT: Open source projects such as Eclipse and Firefox consist of open source bug repositories.
+ABSTRACT: Open source projects consist of open source bug repositories.
 User reports bugs to these repositories and they are usually non-technical and cannot assign correct class to these bugs.
 Triaging of bugs is a tedious and time consuming task.
 Developers are usually expert in specific areas.
 For example, some developers are connoisseurs of GUI and others in Java applications.
 Assigning a particular bug to respective developer could save time and would help the developers by assigning bugs according to their requirements.
 However, assigning correct bug to respective developer is quite difficult for triager without knowing the actual class, to which the bug belongs.
-In this paper, we have surveyed the enlisted reference papers for bug triaging in which the various triaged bug reports are assigned to the respective developers using data reduction techniques.
+In this paper, we have implemented the enlisted reference papers for bug triaging in which the various triaged bug reports are assigned to the respective developers using data reduction techniques.

-KEY WORDS: Text mining, classification, software repositories, open source software projects, triaging, feature extraction
+KEYWORDS: Text mining, classification, software repositories, open source software projects, triaging, feature extraction